edgeimpulse/gst-plugins-edgeimpulse/README.md

 **EIM Mode (Legacy):**
 - Uses Edge Impulse model files (.eim) for inference
-- Requires model files to be present on the filesystem
+- Requires EIM model files to be present on the filesystem
 - Compatible with all Edge Impulse deployment targets
 - **Usage:** Set the `model-path` or `model-path-with-debug` property to the .eim file path